 Chickpea dip

-The chickpeas are soaked for 12 hours, then added salt and aromatic vegetables (carrots, celery, onions, etc.) to the soaking juice and simmered for 1 hour.
+The chickpeas are soaked for 12 hours, and then salt and aromatic vegetables (carrots, celery, onions, etc.) are added to the soaking water and boiled for an hour

-Put olive oil and chopped garlic in a pot and heat it, then add the chopped onion when the aroma comes out, and fry it over low heat.
+Add olive oil and chopped garlic to a pot and heat until fragrant, then add chopped onion and continue to fry over low heat

-After frying for about 5 minutes, add the boiled and drained chickpeas.
+Stir-fry for about 5 minutes, then add the parboiled and drained chickpeas

-Add the white wine, bring to a boil and when the alcohol is gone, add the broad.
+Add the white wine, bring to a boil and once the alcohol has evaporated, add the broth

-Simmer for about 10 minutes, then remove from the heat and remove the heat when it is simmering.
-Once the heat has subsided, place it in a blender, transfer to a bowl, add [A] to adjust the flavor.
+Simmer for about 10 minutes, and when it starts to reduce, remove from heat and let cool.
+Once cooled, blend in a blender, then transfer to a bowl and add [A] and adjust seasoning

-Slice the baguette to your desired thickness and toast until the surface is lightly browned.
+Slice the baguette to your desired thickness and toast until lightly browned on top

-Scrub garlic onto the surface of the baguette, lightly sprinkle salt, white pepper, olive oil, and Parmesan cheese, and bake in the oven.
+Rub garlic onto the surface of the baguette, sprinkle lightly with salt, white pepper, olive oil and Parmesan cheese, and bake in the oven

-Apply a spoonful of [5] dip on the surface of the baked baguette.
+Spread about one spoonful of the dip (5) on the surface of the baked baguette

-Arrange it in a bowl and add Parmesan cheese, olive oil, Italian parsley and truffle oil to finish.
+Arrange on a plate and finish with Parmesan cheese, olive oil, Italian parsley, and truffle oil

 -